Muntelier-Löwenberg railway station

 Muntelier-Löwenberg railway station (Bahnhof Muntelier-Löwenberg, Gare de Muntelier-Löwenberg) is a railway station in the municipality of Murten, in the Swiss canton of Fribourg.
 It is located at the northern junction of the standard gauge Fribourg–Ins and Palézieux–Lyss lines of Swiss Federal Railways.
 It takes its name from the nearby municipality of Muntelier.
+This station is served as a request stop.